bbfrederick/rapidtide/docs/theoryofoperation.rst

     * It's much more computationally expensive than correlation (O(N2) at least).
 My implementation of a cross-MI function (which is actually pretty fast) takes about 10x as long to calculate as crosscorrelation for typical fMRI data.
     * It does not have as straightforward an interpretation as crosscorrelation - while there are "normalized" calculations, "1" does not mean identical, "0" does not mean unrelated, and it's positive definite.
 The MI of a signal with itself is the same as the MI of -1 times itself.
 For cross-MI, you can really only rely on the fact that you get a maximum when the signals are most aligned.

-Use ``--similaritymetric mutualinfo`` to use MI.
+Use ``--similaritymetric mutualinfo`` to select MI.

 **Hybrid similarity:**  I'm kind of proud of this one.
 Crosscorrelation is fast and interpretable, but has the MI is very slow and hard to interpred, but quite unambiguous in selecting the best match.
 Enter "hybrid similarity" - Use the crosscorrelation to identify candidate peaks, then calculate the MI only at those peak locations, pick the one that has the higher MI, and then proceed to the fitting step for full quantification.
 This is almost as fast as straight correlation, but does tend to be more stable.
-Use ``--similaritymetric hybrid`` to use hybrid similarity.
+Use ``--similaritymetric hybrid`` to select hybrid similarity.

 Peak fitting and quantification
 ```````````````````````````````